 Competitive squash in New Zealand is underpinned by the grading list resource.
 The grading list gives a grade to every squash player in New Zealand, and monitors their progress relative to other players.
 Every time a competitive match of squash is played in New Zealand, the winner receives grading points, while the loser loses grading points.
 As players win matches and accumulate points they can rise to a higher grade.

 Click here for more information on the grades and the points system: Grading Bands and Adjustments.

 The grading list includes a useful online system enabling players to track their grading points - and the points of their rivals!
-We call this system 'iSquash', and it is available here.
+We call this system 'iSquash'.
 But beware, squash can become very addictive!